-Like many issues facing you when you are considering a divorce, the differences between separation and divorce in Connecticut can be confusing.
+Let’s talk about legal separation vs. divorce.
+Like many issues facing you when considering a divorce, the differences between separation and divorce in Connecticut can be confusing.
 This is made even more complicated by the fact that not all separation is legal separation.

-Both legal separations and divorces address the division of marital debts and assets, custody and child support arrangements for minor children, and other key issues that require a lot of time and money to resolve.
-Just as with a divorce, the alternative approaches to litigation — mediation and collaborative law — are available to you and your spouse for a separation.
-If the two of you cannot agree on something important, the default is litigation, just as with divorcing couples.
-Read: Key Differences Between Connecticut Legal Separation and Divorce
+Both legal separations and divorces address the division of marital debts and assets, custody and child support arrangements for minor children, and vital key issues that require a lot of time and money to resolve.
+Just as with a divorce alternative approaches to litigation — mediation and collaborative law — are available to you and your spouse for a separation.
+If you cannot agree on something important, the default is litigation, just as with divorcing couples.

-When you analyze our options regarding Connecticut divorce vs separation, consider:
+When you analyze our options regarding Connecticut divorce vs separation, consider the following:

 - You can “undo” legal separation, making it a more flexible option.